-Best Times to Clean without Disrupting Work
+Best Times to Clean During Work Hours

 - Weekends While there are certain tasks that need to be done daily, like emptying waste baskets or sweeping up, sometimes deeper cleans can be left for days that your office is closed.
-For many businesses this means weekends (though some close on Monday or Tuesday to make room for their weekend rush).
-When your business is closed, you have time to tackle cleaning and also do some deep cleaning, like removing stains from carpets, having your windows cleaned and even giving the break room fridge a good scrub down.
+For many businesses, this means weekends (though some businesses, like restaurants, close on Monday or Tuesday to make room for their weekend rush).
+When your business is closed, you have time to tackle cleaning and also do some deep cleaning, like removing stains from carpets, having your windows cleaned, and even giving the break room fridge a good scrub down.
 Weekends are a great time not just to catch up on regular maintenance but also to tackle the bigger issues that need to be addressed to keep your business spotless.

 - During Business Hours There are some tasks that have to be done during business hours because leaving them left undone may actually negatively impact business.
 This can include things like emptying full or smelly garbage cans, cleaning the restroom or cleaning the break room.
 If you have a large space to clean and your employees can’t jump in on these tasks, you may want to consider hiring a day porter to take care of these items so they don’t interrupt your work day.

-If you find yourself falling behind and unable to keep up with your cleaning schedule, give us a call to find out more about making sure you can have a clean work space without disrupting work hours.
+If you find yourself falling behind or unable to keep up with your cleaning schedule, give us a call to find out more about making sure you can have a clean workplace without disrupting work hours.
+Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 You can contact us online or call us at 571.451.0441 to answer questions about your commercial cleaning needs.